netlify/staticgen/source/making-of.md

 StaticGen is built with [Middleman](/middleman), one of the most popular Ruby based static site generators.
 The site is hosted on [Netlify](https://www.netlify.com).

-All the source for StaticGen is in [this repository](https://github.com/netlify/staticgen) on Github, and each time we push a new commit or accept a pull request, [Netlify](https://netlify.com) will run a middleman build and do a deploy of the generated site.
+All the source for StaticGen is in [this repository](https://github.com/netlify/staticgen) on GitHub, and each time we push a new commit or accept a pull request, [Netlify](https://netlify.com) will run a middleman build and do a deploy of the generated site.
 Netlify will also auto-deploy the site once a day regardless of changes in the repository.
 We'll see why later.

 ## Data Sources

-StaticGen combines data from the Github API with our own list of static site generators and some historical data on each of the static site generators we list.
+StaticGen combines data from the GitHub API with our own list of static site generators and some historical data on each of the static site generators we list.

 Building a site like StaticGen with a static site generator, means changing the way we think about our data sources.